1. Governance

 Mary Bousted, joint general secretary of the NEU, told the BBC: “It’s not all that we wanted, and we will continue to campaign for better school funding and for a restoration of teacher pay – but for a one-year pay award, it is a significant achievement.”

-University staff around the country have been striking over disputes with management for reasons including below-inflation pay rises and a row over pay docking.
+University and college staff around the country have been striking over disputes with management for reasons including below-inflation pay rises and a row over pay docking.

 Civil Service and public bodies